Where can I find information about human rights?

 Established in 2001 by Dr. Mary Shuttleworth, Youth for Human Rights International (YHRI) is about teaching youth about human rights so that they can become advocates for tolerance and peace.

-- Scroll down the page and view videos on human rights and how they apply to children and youth.
+- Look down the page and view videos on human rights and how they apply to children and youth.

 Tips: A lot of nonprofit organisations have .org in the address.
 Check the About us link on the website to read about their purpose and values.

 The United Nations created a number of conventions, treaties and protocols between 1945 and 2015 relating to human rights.
 A country that has signed a treaty or an agreement is under obligation to the United Nations to see that it is carried out in the country.

 There are ten human rights treaty bodies.
 Each has a committee of independent experts who oversee the carrying out of the core international human rights treaties.

 - Treaty Bodies under Human Rights Bodies has links to these ten human rights bodies and the treaties they monitor.

 The Human Rights Commission was set up in 1977 in New Zealand.
 The organisation is funded by the Ministry of Justice but operates independently as a Crown Entity.